danys/blogggr/README.md

-# Blogggr - A simple blogging application
+# Blogggr - A simple blogging platform
 Share blog posts with your friends and the world!